sitano/sitano.github.io/_posts/2020-05-17-deadlock-prevention.md

 desc: A showcase of how the deadlock prevention algorithms work like wait-die, wound-wait and prioritization.
 ---

+Once upon a time, I was interviewed for a database engineering position.
+I was asked about what deadlock prevention algorithms do I know.
+I could not name a few (besides detection and randomization) and I was rejected.
+It was an unsatisfying experience because the ideas behind those algorithms happened to be pretty simple and the algorithms are small.
+There is nothing special to it.

+However, besides that simplicity alone, the databases contain a lot of different algorithms that work together.
+They are combined in a non-trivial manner and it is hard to catch the whole picture.
+In this article, I offer a view on how the concurrency control algorithms work together with the deadlock prevention algorithms in a graphical way.

 Many concurrency control (CC) [[2]] algorithms may run into a deadlock situation [[3]] (2PL [[4]] and derivatives).
-There are 2 different approaches to workaround the situation: detecting deadlocks and preventing deadlocks.
+There are 2 different approaches to solve that: detecting deadlocks and preventing deadlocks.
 Let’s take a look at how preventing deadlocks algorithms works with an arbitrary CC.

 The system consists of a Transaction Manager (TM) that receives a stream of commands, feeds it into the concurrency control (CC)